Pennsylvania Department of Health

 Initial comments:

-Findings of revist an abbreviated complaint survey completed on December 13, 2023, at The Gardens at Wyoming Valley identified no deficient practice, related to the reported complaint allegations, under the requirements of 42 CFR Part 483, Subpart B Requirements for Long Term Care Facilities but remained out of compliance with the following requirements under the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on a revisit survey completed on May 16, 2025, it was determined that Embassy of Wyoming Valley corrected the federal deficiencies cited during the survey of March 14, 2025, under 42 CFR Part 483 Subpart B Requirements for Long Term Care but was out of compliance under the 28 PA Code Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: